Azure Monitor Missing Metrics? 8 Fixes [2026]

 When to Engage Support or a Partner

-If metrics are not appearing and you’ve validated the above, the issue may be related to a backend ingestion delay or an internal configuration conflict.
+If metrics are not appearing and you have validated the above, the issue may be related to a backend ingestion delay or an internal configuration conflict.
 Microsoft support can validate telemetry pipeline status and quota issues.

-Alternatively, a managed IT services partner like Exodata can help design and maintain a proactive monitoring foundation that ensures data is always available when your team needs it.
+Alternatively, a partner like Exodata can help design and maintain a proactive monitoring foundation that ensures data is always available when your team needs it.
+We help organizations build security and compliance into their monitoring strategy from the start, ensuring that observability data is both complete and properly governed.

 Final Thoughts